celestiaorg/networks/README.md

 ## Run a Light Node

 Light nodes (CLN) ensure data availability.
-This is the most ubiquitous way to interact with the Celestia network.
+This is the most common way to interact with the Celestia network.
 > Note: In future implementations, Light Nodes can also publish transactions ([see ADR](https://github.com/celestiaorg/celestia-node/blob/main/docs/adr/adr-004-state-interaction.md)), though in Devnet, transactions are left to Bridge Nodes.

 **Installation**